 Contrary to popular opinion, the agricultural sector is very technophile.
 In 2016, almost 80% of farmers were using the Internet according to a report by the Department of Agriculture.
 This report also highlighted a considerable increase of the use of professional agricultural applications.
 “Animal sectors were the first to use the Minitel in the 1980s to ensure the traceability of cattle and make animal tracking reports.
 It’s far from being new!” reminds Sébastien Picardat, CEO of Agdatahub, which operates the agricultural data exchange platform called API-Agro.

 Within this strategic economic sector, thousands of products go from one stakeholder to another each day.
-Each year, data from more than 18 million animal movements are tracked and exchanged in France.
+Each year, the data from more than 18 million animal movements are tracked and exchanged in France.
 Therefore, the goal is to track production-related information and the millions of data generated every day.

 Moreover, many smart devices collect data which will help farm operators in their daily tasks.
 AgTech companies have the responsibility to compile and add value to these data, which are extremely heterogeneous.
 Thanks to these data, it is possible to monitor the cattle’s health, adjust the irrigation of agricultural parcels, create predictive models in order to reduce sanitary risks, or control the soil quality.
 Therefore, the uses are very diverse.